Unlawful Detainer: Your Ultimate Recourse When You Need to Evict a Noncompliant Tenant

 If your tenant refuses to leave even after receiving notice of termination, you will need to file an unlawful detainer lawsuit against him or her.
 The first step in this process is for you to file a petition of unlawful detainer in the appropriate division of your county court.
 Your state laws may call this document something else.
 To emphasize, a local attorney experienced in landlord/tenant disputes can draft the necessary petition, giving it the proper name and making sure it includes all the necessary legal language.

-When you or your attorney files your unlawful detainer process, you will be required to pay a filing fee.
-This will likely will be somewhere between $25 and $100, depending upon the filing fee structure your court imposes.
+When you or your attorney file your unlawful detainer process, you will be required to pay a filing fee.
+This will likely be somewhere between $25 and $100, depending upon the filing fee structure your court imposes.

 Reclaiming Possession of Your Property